 With lots of gear storage and a variety of included accessories, like paddles and an air pump, this kayak is versatile and dependable.
 Even though it’s inflatable, it’s still super durable, meaning you can rest assured knowing your kids won’t easily puncture it.

 Overall, the Intex Challenger K1 is a solid choice in the world of children’s kayaks, even in spite of the flimsy seat backs and paddles included in the package.
+The best smartwatch for kids is another great accessory that will come in handy during your kayaking trip.

 #6 Ocean Kayak Banzai – Best Kayak for Older Kids